haifengliu/azrefresh/mooncake/storage-performance-checklist.md

 ###<a name="subheading6"></a>Using SAS and CORS
 When you need to authorize code such as JavaScript in a user’s web browser or a mobile phone app to access data in Azure Storage, one approach is to use an application in web role as a proxy: the user’s device authenticates with the web role, which in turn authenticates with the storage service.
 In this way, you can avoid exposing your storage account keys on insecure devices.
 However, this places a big overhead on the web role because all the data transferred between the user’s device and the storage service must pass through the web role.
 You can avoid using a web role as a proxy for the storage service by using Shared Access Signatures (SAS), sometimes in conjunction with Cross-Origin Resource Sharing headers (CORS).
 Using SAS, you can allow your user’s device to make requests directly to a storage service by means of a limited access token.
 For example, if a user wants to upload a photo to your application, your web role can generate and send to the user’s device a SAS token that grants permission to write to a specific blob or container for the next 30 minutes (after which the SAS token expires).

 Normally, a browser will not allow JavaScript in a page hosted by a  Website on one domain to perform specific operations such as a “PUT” to another domain.
-For example, if you host a web role at “contosomarketing.cloudapp.net,” and want to use client side JavaScript to upload a blob to your storage account at “contosoproducts.blob.core.windows.net,” the browser’s “same origin policy” will forbid this operation.
+For example, if you host a web role at “contosomarketing.cloudapp.net,” and want to use client side JavaScript to upload a blob to your storage account at “contosoproducts.blob.core.chinacloudapi.cn,” the browser’s “same origin policy” will forbid this operation.
 CORS is a browser feature that allows the target domain (in this case the storage account) to communicate to the browser that it trusts requests originating in the source domain (in this case the web role).

 Both of these technologies can help you avoid unnecessary load (and bottlenecks) on your web application.